 Facebook now has a Facebook messenger app that’s tailored for children.
-Messenger Kids is a free standalone app that allows youngsters to chat with their friends and family, make video calls and send age-appropriate GIFs in a safe and private way.
+Messenger Kids is a free standalone app, which launched late 2017.
+This app allows youngsters to chat with their friends and family, make video calls and send age-appropriate GIFs in a safe and private way.

 The app, which started out available only through the App Store for iOs devices, must be setup through a parent or guardian’s existing Facebook page.
 CNN Tech reports that parents must approve anyone their child communicates with.
 If two children want to get in contact, their parents must be Facebook friends, Mashable adds.
 If an adult plans to message your child, he or she must be your Facebook friend, as well.